June 8, 2023

 • Gas Dispersed in Liquid: Carbonated beverages and whipped cream contain gas bubbles dispersed throughout their liquid mediums, creating pockets of gas bubbles throughout.

 Colloids can also be classified by their charge as either lyophilic (solvent-loving) or lyophobic (solvent-averse).
 Lyophilic colloids have an affinity for their dispersion medium, creating stable colloidal systems.
-Lyophobic ones require stabilizing agents in order to avoid aggregation or settlement of particles within disperse media environments.
+Lyophobic ones require stabilizing agents to avoid aggregation or settlement of particles within dispersed media environments.

 Formation and Stability